K-Schmitt/HomebrewModManagerSSBU/README.md

 - **Compatibility**: Check mod compatibility with your SSBU version
 - **Performance**: Too many active mods may affect performance
 - **Updates**: Disable all mods before game updates
+- **Large collections**: The manager can handle 100+ mods efficiently with pagination

 ## 🔧 Development